bvalarezo/rootkit/README.md

 Escalating processes is done by modifying a task_struct's credentials.
 This can be accomplished by overwriting the credentials struct within the task_struct.

 All of a task’s credentials are held in (uid, gid) or through (groups, keys, LSM security) a refcounted structure of type ‘struct cred’.

 Each task points to its credentials by a pointer called ‘cred’ in its task_struct.

-A credential's struct can be accessed within the task_struct

     pcred = (struct cred *)task->cred;